Guidance for Manufacturers and Retailers

 Template for Notifying Retailers

-CalRecycle has developed a recommended template that may be used to notify all retailers.
+CalRecycle has developed a recommended template that CBEP manufacturers may use to notify all retailers.
 This template is optional.

 • The template includes required fields, which are marked with an asterisk.